-The Young Expert Programmes are open to Dutch Young Experts and Local Young Experts from any of the eligible countries.
+The Young Expert Programmes are open to Dutch Young Experts and national Young Experts from any of the eligible countries.
 There is a difference in the selection progress for both.
-Local Young Experts apply by approaching Dutch organisations, who conduct their own selection progress.
+National Young Experts apply by approaching Dutch organisations, who conduct their own selection progress.
 They are subsequently included in the project application by the organisation as the preferred candidate.
 Dutch Young Experts can similarly approach Dutch organisations or apply directly to a position when new vacancies are posted online.

 Dutch Young Experts

-The YEP Programme bureau will assess the submitted CVs based on their competences, which can be found in the Young Experts guidelines document.
+The YEP Programme Bureau will assess the submitted CVs based on their competences, which can be found in the Young Experts guidelines document.
 The most suitable candidates will be invited for the next step.

-After the initial assessment the YEP Programme Bureau hosts a speed dating session with approved candidates, where you will be individually assessed on your knowledge, motivation, communication skills and other topics through a series of short interviews.
-After this session you will receive feedback and the programme bureau decides whether you will be matched with a proposal, added to the pool of potential candidates, or rejected.
+After the initial assessment, the YEP Programme Bureau hosts a speed dating session with approved candidates, where you will be individually assessed on your knowledge, motivation, communication skills and other topics through a series of short interviews.
+After this session you will receive feedback and the Programme Bureau decides whether you will be matched with a proposal, added to the pool of potential candidates, or rejected.

 Usually multiple potential Young Experts are suggested for a position, and the organisation will choose the best suitable candidate.
 They usually conduct additional interviews in order to choose.

-If you have passed the speed dating session, but could not be matched with a project, or if the organisation chose another Young Expert, you will be added to the pool of potential Young Experts.
-This means that the next time positions are available you do not have to pass the selection process again and you will receive the new positions before they are posted online.
-The YEP Bureau may use this pool to match projects with potential Young Experts, but you should always re-apply for specific positions.
-It is important to note that the Programme bureau cannot guarantee a position in the YEP Programmes once you are included in the candidate pool: this depends on the projects available and whether they fit your profile and preferences.
+If you have passed the speed dating session, but could not be matched with a project, or if the organisation choses another Young Expert, you will be added to the pool of potential Young Experts.
+This means that the next time positions are available, you do not have to pass the selection process again and you will receive the new positions before they are posted online.
+The YEP Programme Bureau may use this pool to match projects with potential Young Experts, but you should always re-apply for specific positions.
+It is important to note that the Programme Bureau cannot guarantee a position in the YEP Programmes once you are included in the candidate pool: this depends on the projects available and whether they fit your profile and preferences.

 Dutch Young Experts: It is also possible to be suggested for a project as a preferred candidate.
-In this case, you first pass the selection process of the Dutch organisation, after which you will be assessed by the YEP Bureau.
+In this case, you first pass the selection process of the Dutch organisation, after which you will be assessed by the YEP Programme Bureau.

-Local Young Experts
+National Young Experts

 The Dutch organisation has its own selection process through which they select their preferred candidate.
 For more information, please ask the organisation for more information on the process.

-If the project is accepted, the YEP programme bureau assesses your CV (max.
+If the project is accepted, the YEP Programme Bureau assesses your CV (max.
 2 pages) and motivation letter (1 page)*, using the criteria in order to determine whether you match all of the criteria.
 You can take the self test and check our criteria to make sure you are eligible to apply.